 - A comprehensive list of OU contacts, administrative and academic, with an indication of who to contact about what. - Term of appointment, with provision for termination on either side.
-This should indicate the required notice from the External Examiner and give possible circumstances for termination by the institution related to non-fulfilment of responsibilities, such as no provision of the required report and non-attendance at the Board of Examiners without compelling reason, or changes in circumstances affecting the criteria of appointment. - The Regulations for Validated Awards of the OU, including assessment regulations for the programme of study. - Arrangements for attendance at Boards of Examiners and any other visits, for example observation of practice, indicating timing and who to contact. - Information about the membership and remit of the external examining team for the programme, identifying, if required, a Chief External Examiner who will be responsible for the preparation of summaries of External Examiners' findings for publication if relevant. - Arrangements for the submission of reports. - Arrangement for payment of fees and expenses.
+This should indicate the required notice from the External Examiner and give possible circumstances for termination by the institution related to non-fulfilment of responsibilities, such as no provision of the required report and non-attendance at the Board of Examiners without compelling reason, or changes in circumstances affecting the criteria of appointment. - Information about the membership and remit of the external examining team for the programme, identifying a Chief External Examiner who will be responsible for the preparation of summaries of External Examiners' findings for publication if relevant. - Arrangements for the submission of reports.

+Arrangement for payment of fees and expenses.